philipp-r/bugtracker/API.md

  * `action` (required): Set this to `new_issue` to create a new issue.
 Other values are not supported yet.
  * `issue_summary` (required): Set the title/summary of the issue.
  * `issue_text` (required): Issue content.
- * `issue_date`: Timestamp when issue was created.
-If not set the current time is used.
  * `issue_status`: Status of the issue.
 Default is the `default` status.
  * `issue_assignedto`
  * `issue_dependencies`: List of related issues.
 Format example `#1, #3, #8`.